messageformat/messageformat/docs/api/core.messageformatoptions.customformatters.md

 # MessageFormatOptions.customFormatters property

 Map of custom formatting functions to include.
+See [Custom Formatters](https://messageformat.github.io/messageformat/custom-formatters/) for more details.

 <b>Signature:</b>